26 Feb – 5 March 2020 (8 Nights/9 Days)

 Meals – Breakfast and Dinner

-After breakfast leave for Agra.
+Early morning yoga class for those who are interested and then after breakfast leave for Agra.
 Though Agra is obviously best known for the Taj Mahal, it’s also home to an impressive, 94-acre fort that’s often overshadowed but definitely worth a visit.

 Meals – Breakfast and Morning Tea